 In addition to the above groupings, over the course of the funding cycle SoCalGas anticipates identifying specific needs for certain programs to be studied in order to optimize program achievements.
 While many of the programs and specific areas of research are unknown at this time, SoCalGas believes there will be a need to study program components that aren't materializing as anticipated.
-Therefore, as these issues occur, SoCalGas will select a contractor and submit its request to the Energy Division to obtain approval to conduct the study as required per the California Evaluation Energy Efficiency Protocols33 ("Protocols").
+Therefore, as these issues occur, SoCalGas will select a contractor and submit to the CPUC's ED for approval to conduct the study as required per the California Evaluation Energy Efficiency Protocols30 ("Protocols").